bahrus/trans-render/README.md

 </script>
 ```

-Sure, there are easier ways to set the summary to 'hello, world', but as the amount of binding grows, the amount of boilerplate will grow more slowly.
+Sure, there are easier ways to set the summary to 'hello, world', but as the amount of binding grows, the amount of boilerplate will grow more slowly, using this syntax.

-The developer can use some other way of interpreting a right-hand-side of type String.
+The brave developer can implement some other way of interpreting a right-hand-side of type String.
 This is the amount of engineering firepower required to implement the Texter processor:

 ```Typescript
 import {PSDo, RenderContext} from './types.js';